 According to a report from Rightmove, average house prices in Great Britain have hit a historical high of £350,000 this month.

-The month has seen a 1.7% increase in prices when compared to February, with the average asking price hitting £354,564, up a huge increase of £5760 in monetary terms.
-These figures represent the biggest increase in a month, for the time of year, seen for eighteen years, and signifies an annual growth of 10.4% in UK house prices.
+The month has seen a 1.7% increase in prices when compared to February, with the average asking price hitting £354,564, a huge increase of £5760 in monetary terms.
+These figures represent the biggest increase in a month for the time of year, seen for eighteen years, and signifies an annual growth of 10.4% in UK house prices.

-With the exception of London and Scotland, all regions showed an annual growth rate of over 10%.
+Except for London and Scotland, all regions showed an annual growth rate of over 10%.

-Experts agree that the driving force behind this marked increase in average prices is largely due to the demand versus supply issues in the UK right now.
+Experts agree that the driving force behind this marked increase in average prices is largely due to the demand-versus-supply issues in the UK right now.
 It is thought that demand is double that of the supply of homes available for sale, causing a serious housing shortage and driving fierce competition and price hikes.

-Rightmove’s director of property data, Tim Bannister, commented: “Many of those who are selling in this record-breaking market obviously also face the prospect of buying again in the same market, and being in fierce competition against other buyers.
+Rightmove’s director of property data, Tim Bannister, commented: “Many of those who are selling in this record-breaking market obviously also face the prospect of buying again in the same market and being in fierce competition against other buyers.”

 “Having a buyer for your own property, subject to contract, puts those who are buying again in a powerful position compared to buyers who have yet to sell, and agents report that these ‘power buyers’ are more likely to get the property that they want and negotiate the best deal on price.”